naonemeu/mstogh2/README.md

 Made with much gambiarra

+# Extra instructions
+Place a single .chart file with any name.

+Run:
+* run_auto_keys.bat - if the song is instrumental / has keys animations
+* run_auto_singer.bat - if the song has vocal animations

 ***
 # mstogh2
 MID tool using Python and Mido to convert Moonscraper RB2 export to GH2 MID, adding animations, lights, and fret mapping